 - a mass or lump in the neck

-See your oral and maxillofacial surgeon if you have any of these signs.
+See your local oral and maxillofacial surgeon if you have any of these signs.
 If the oral and maxillofacial surgeon agrees that something looks suspicious, a biopsy may be recommended.
 A biopsy involves the removal of a piece of the suspicious tissue, which is then sent to a pathology laboratory for a microscopic examination that will accurately diagnose the problem.
-The biopsy report not only helps establish a diagnosis, but also enables the doctor to develop a specific plan of treatment.
+The biopsy report not only helps establish a diagnosis, but also enables the doctor to develop a specific plan of oral treatment.

 A Word About Oral Care

 Keep in mind that your mouth is one of your body’s most important early warning systems.
 Don’t ignore any suspicious lumps or sores.
 Should you discover something, make an appointment for a prompt examination.
 Early treatment may well be the key to complete recovery.
+Reach out to us today for more information.